nathanbuchar/electron-settings/docs/faq.md

     For example, given the object `{ foo: { bar: 'baz' } }`, the value at the key path `"foo.bar"` is the string `"baz"`.

-* **What data types may be stored?**

-    You may set a key path to any value supported by JSON: an object, array, string, number, boolean, or `null`.

 * **Where is the settings file saved?**

     In general, the settings file is stored in your app's [user data directory](http://electron.atom.io/docs/api/app/#appgetpathname) in a file called `Settings`.
 If you wish, you may change the default directory by calling Electron's [`app.setPath()`](https://electron.atom.io/docs/api/app/#appsetpathname-path) method, but this is **not recommended**.
 Otherwise, the default user data directory for your system can be found below.